Joshua Reynolds was an eighteenth century artist and founder of the Royal Academy of Arts

 1774: Charles James Fox becomes a member of the club.

-1775: Elected a Member of the Academy of Florence.
+1775: He is elected a Member of the Academy of Florence.

 1779: Paints a portrait of Edward Gibbon.